 The good news for individuals requiring care and their families is that plenty of funding options are on the table – provided the financial aspect of care is considered early enough.
 The sooner provisions are made, the more flexible options you have.

 Careful planning can ensure you fund your care in the most efficient way possible and avoid paying any unnecessary costs.
 An advisor can help you look at your options as well as ensure you claim all of the benefits you are entitled to.
 Therefore, mitigation rather than avoidance is the key.

 Options include (but are not limited to) the following.
-You can find out more about each of these in our handy care funding guides:
+You can find out more about each of these in our handy guides:

 Your choice will depend on your personal financial situation and preferences – but there are a few key things you’ll need to consider.

 Your funds and assets: How much money do you have?
-This includes savings, bonds, shares, property and other assets.
+This includes savings, bonds, shares, your family home and other assets

 Your prognosis: Is your health likely to stay the same or deteriorate?
 Have you budgeted for either eventuality?

 Inheritance Plans: If you wish to leave money or property to your relatives this will affect the type of care funding you choose.
 Likewise, you may be thinking about inheritance tax planning.